Fire Safety Tips for Thanksgiving

 - Use a meat thermometer to ensure turkey has been fully cooked

-Again, we wish each of you a very happy and safe Thanksgiving!
+We wish our customers & friends a very happy and safe Thanksgiving!

-See our website for more fire safety tips!
+Check out our website for more fire safety tips: